-Recently I’ve fallen in love with noise canceling Bose headphones that I’ve encountered on exhibition of one of big have-it-all shops around Westfield.
-The initial impressions weren’t too great, as demo version of headphones have (for whatever reason) blocked navigation buttons and I was unable to start/stop playback or rewind.
-However after being handed another pair those problems (mostly) went away.
+Recently I’ve fallen in love with noise cancelling Bose headphones that I’ve encountered on an exhibition of one of the big have-it-all shops around Westfield.
+The initial impressions weren’t too great, as a demo version of headphones have (for whatever reason) blocked navigation buttons and I was unable to start/stop playback or rewind.
+However, after being handed another pair those problems (mostly) went away.

 Or noise muffling as some might want to call it is sufficient.
-I’m still able to pick that somebody is speaking to me, and if music/podcast isn’t too loud I’m able to hear and understand other person.
-It helps quite a lot when you’re in plane, tube (metro) or on the street, as it will muffle irritating loud high-pitch noise made by trains and emergency vehicles, but you will still be able to hear it.
-Car engines however are very hard to hear, and that might be a little cause for concern, but you can’t have everything.
+I’m still able to pick that somebody is speaking to me, and if music/podcast isn’t too loud I’m able to hear and understand another person.
+It helps quite a lot when you’re in a plane, tube (metro) or on the street, as it will muffle irritating loud high-pitch noise made by trains and emergency vehicles, but you will still be able to hear it.
+Car engines, however, are very hard to hear, and that might be a little cause for concern, but you can’t have everything.

 Is awesome.
 There isn’t really much more to tell.
 In 6 months that I’ve been using them I’ve run out of power once, and despite not being able to use them and charge them at the same time I could use provided jack cable to connect headphones as passive cable ones (without active noise cancellation).
 Bose writes on the instruction that it lasts for about 20 hours and I’m inclined to really believe them.
 A good idea is to set (on your Bose app) sleep timeout for headphones.
 After selected time period elapses with no sound sent to headphones they will shutdown conserving power.

-This is where problems actually starts.
-On the bright side I love it being able to connect to 2 Bluetooth devices at the same time and switch between active one (no mixing of sound inputs though.
-You will use one device as long as it outputs audio signal, when it stops and other is providing audio signal the switch is immediate, if both output some kind of audio signal, headphones will stick with current one).
-It was really killer feature, since I have 4 devices that I’m able to pair with headphones and effortlessly switch between them on my way from home to work.
+This is where problems actually start.
+On the bright side, I love it being able to connect to 2 Bluetooth devices at the same time and switch between active one (no mixing of sound inputs though.
+You will use one device as long as it outputs audio signal when it stops and other is providing the audio signal the switch is immediate, if both output some kind of audio signal, headphones will stick with current one).
+It was really the killer feature since I have 4 devices that I’m able to pair with headphones and effortlessly switch between them on my way from home to work.

-When outdoors wind have a very bad influence on headphones if blowing from behind you.
-For whatever reason if wind is in your back the microphones will pick it up and amplify making it really annoying.
-It might be possible to put some tape over microphones but that would defeat noise-canceling.
-I havent actually used disable noise-canceling in those conditions, because I find Bose App to be quite cumbersome to launch.
+When outdoors wind has a very bad influence on headphones if blowing from behind you.
+For whatever reason, if the wind is in your back the microphones will pick it up and amplify making it really annoying.
+It might be possible to put some tape over microphones but that would defeat noise-cancelling.
+I haven’t actually used disable noise-cancelling in those conditions because I find Bose App to be quite cumbersome to launch.